Kamilkampfwagen-II/PS-BAT/README.md

 # PS-BAT
 A funky and overengineered method of running powershell scripts inside a batch file without creating temporary files.
-Redundant if you've write access to the registry.
+Redundant if you've write access to the registry, useful on remote systems.

  character is being used to avoid conflicts when splitting the string constructed out of arguments.